Everyone

 • could be eligible for redundancy entitlements which are decided by the Employment Relations Authority (if the employee and the new employer can’t agree).

-The Employment Relations Authority can help negotiate redundancy entitlements in some situations
+When the Employment Relations Authority can help

 Employers, employees, and their unions can ask for help from the Employment Relations Authority (ERA) if they cannot agree on redundancy entitlements in a restructuring situation.